awmanoj/awmanoj.github.io/_posts/2016-08-27-service-discovery-configuration-management-with-consul.md

 ...
 {% endhighlight %}

-Now, add to this the fact that services could them be concurrent and running on multiple servers behind some load balancer i.e. A is not one single physical server (or VM) but multiple i.e. A1, A2, A3 and similarly B is say B1, B2 and C is say just C1.
+Now, add to this the fact that services could be concurrent and running on multiple servers behind some load balancer i.e. A is not one single physical server (or VM) but multiple i.e. A1, A2, A3 and similarly B is say B1, B2 and C is say just C1.

 ![Example setup](/public/assets/img/ex-setup.png)